AdrianSchneble/nap/srs.md

 ### 1.1 Purpose

-[Specify the purpose of this **SRS**.
 The **SRS** fully describes the external behavior of the application or subsystem identified.
-It also describes nonfunctional requirements, design constraints, and other factors necessary to provide a complete and comprehensive description of the requirements for the software.]
+It also describes nonfunctional requirements, design constraints, and other factors necessary to provide a complete and comprehensive description of the requirements for the software.

 ### 1.2 Scope